The Difference Between Like and Love According to Science

 The prisms of love

 Loving, falling in love, desiring, liking, wanting, attracting, needing.
 Affection has many prisms, many faces that can often get mixed up.
 What’s worse is that, in your confusion, you can sometimes hurt others.
-Indeed, it’s not always easy to understand the difference between like and love, and sometimes you make mistakes and start relationships that very quickly end in failure.
+Indeed, it’s not always easy to understand the difference between like and love, and sometimes you make mistakes and start relationships that quickly end in failure.

 Love also requires meticulous learning.
 Nobody comes into the world knowing everything about what’s perhaps the most complex process of being human.
 However, let’s face it, the adventure is usually worth it.It might interest you...